About Adult & Teen Challenge Centers

 LOW COST . . .
 HIGH SUCCESS . . .
 LIFETIME RECOVERY

-Adult and Teen Challenge has proven to be the most successful alcohol and substance abuse addiction recovery network in the world, providing long-term recovery for tens of thousands of individuals.
+Adult has proven to be the most successful alcohol and substance abuse addiction recovery network in the world, providing long-term recovery for tens of thousands of individuals.
 Started 60 years ago in New York, it is the largest and longest continuously operated group of addiction recovery centers, with over 200 centers in the U.S. and over 1,200 centers worldwide.

-Adult and Teen Challenge uncovers and deals with the underlying root causes of addiction.
+Adult uncovers and deals with the underlying root causes of addiction.
 They approach addiction as starting from an individual’s own unfulfilled longing, or void in their life.
 They believe that addictions are usually triggered by deep felt issues, so unless those issues are dealt with first, getting the individual off the substance they are addicted to is just a short-term solution.
 Without filling the void and causing life change, the addict will go right back to their addiction after a few days, weeks or months.

 Any addict can go through detox and get off alcohol or drugs for a short time, especially in a highly monitored environment.
-The goal of Adult and Teen Challenge is to provide long-term recovery and training, to bring about lifetime avoidance of addictive substances once the individual leaves their rehab facility, even when hard knocks hit.
+The goal of Adult is to provide long-term recovery and training, to bring about lifetime avoidance of addictive substances once the individual leaves their rehab facility, even when hard knocks hit.